 The main character in Noragami can only be seen by the main heroine, who saves him from getting hit by a bus.
 When she recovers, the people who were at the accident remark that there was nobody there besides her.

 In Kill la Kill, Ryuko's superpowered uniform Senketsu is sentient, but normally, only she can hear his voice, leading the others to think he is her Imaginary Friend or Companion Cube.
-At one point, Senketsu directly gives Tsumugu a threat.
+At one point, Senketsu directly gives Tsumugu a threat and he's surprised to actually hear him.
+Ragyo and Satsuki can hear him as well.

 In Fables, there's an outright war on the streets of New York between the forces of the Adversary and Fabletown.
 They explain that there are many magical protections to keep "mundies" out of Fabletown (or just walk through, in cases of days where there isn't a gigantic battle) but the spells had to be weakened in order to cast another spell: a rainstorm to put out the fires.
 It's then noted that the rain will keep people out of their business and reduce visibility enough that, if they can finish the battle fast enough, nobody will notice anyway.